cosmic-microwave-bg/FLattice/README.md

 Updated on January 14th, 2020 ver.
 0.0.0

+Add the "initial_amplitude" parameter to parameter.json so that we can set initial amplitude of fields easily.

 ---

 FLattice is the Fast Lattice code to caluclate the scalar feild evolution ( still in the experimental stage ).